Drunken-Sailor7/sense-hat-python/README.md

 # sense-hat-python
-A collection of little python scripts written for the Raspberry Pi Sense HAT, that everyone is welcome to use.
+A collection of little python scripts written for the Raspberry Pi Sense HAT

 ## Prerequisites
 - a Raspberry Pi